Introduction

 The ten bowl games that are sufficient are the Gator Bowl, Sun Bowl, Liberty Bowl, Cotton Bowl, Peach Bowl, Orange Bowl, Citrus Bowl, Fiesta Bowl, Rose Bowl, and Sugar Bowl.
 The list is chronological, by when each bowl game is played this year.

 Thus, thirty-two bowl games can, well, just flush down the toilet bowl.
 Of course, it's all about the money and following the money.
 Lackluster teams, several with 6-6 records, that don't deserve bowl appearances are awarded bowl games.
-It's similar to giving medals to children, for simply competing, even if they don't finish in first, second, or third place.
-See, if interested, “College Football Win-Loss Records & Trends,” 2023-2024 season, on TeamRankings (undated, no author listed).
+It's similar to giving medals to children for simply competing, even if they don't finish in first, second, or third place.
+See, if interested, “College Football Win-Loss Records & Trends,” 2023-2024 season, TeamRankings (undated, no author listed).

-Stepping off my soapbox and onto a humorous note, the Bahamas Bowl (on Monday, 12/18/2023) is renamed temporarily the Famous Toastery Bowl.
+Stepping off my soapbox and onto a humorous note, the Bahamas Bowl on Monday, 12/18/2023, is renamed temporarily the Famous Toastery Bowl.
 This year, the game will not be played in the Bahamas.
 It is relocated temporarily to Charlotte, North Carolina!
 I didn't know that the Bahamas were in North Carolina.
-Apparently, the stadium, in Nassau, Bahamas, has an “out of order” sign on it.
+Apparently, the stadium in Nassau, Bahamas, has an “out of order” sign on it.

-Finally, I figured out, this year, that the Arizona Bowl (on Saturday, 12/30/2023) is not televised from a literal barstool.
+Finally, I figured out this year that the Arizona Bowl on Saturday, 12/30/2023, is not televised from a literal barstool.
 No, in fact, Barstool Sports is a real online entity, apparently.
-(I had to do the research.)
+I had to do the research.

 12/2/2023 SEC Championship Game

 We have two good neighbors, whose first names are Chuck.
 One is an Alabama fan.
 Another neighbor has nicknamed him “Alabama.”
-This “Alabama” Chuck is mentioned favorably, in the articles of 10/22/2022 and 12/1/2023.
+This “Alabama” Chuck is mentioned favorably in the articles from 10/22/2022 and 12/1/2023.
 I saw Chuck a couple of days ago.
 I shook his hand and said, “Good win.”
 He was polite and gracious.
 The teams were matched evenly.
 The game could have gone either way.
 I despise Alabama.
 I like our neighbor, Chuck.

-I plan, Lord willing, to watch the Orange Bowl game, on Saturday, 12/30/2023, at 4 PM, on ESPN.
+I plan, Lord willing, to watch the Orange Bowl game on Saturday, 12/30/2023, at 4 PM on ESPN.
 The #6 Georgia Bulldogs face the #5 Florida State Seminoles.
 Go Dawgs!

-On Monday, New Year's Day, I hope to watch the Citrus Bowl game, at 1 PM, on ABC.
+On Monday, New Year's Day, I hope to watch the Citrus Bowl game at 1 PM on ABC.
 The #17 Iowa Hawkeyes take on the #21 Tennessee Vols.
 Go Vols!

 Conclusion